remoteJorge/GEE4Ice/README.md

 Some applications:
  - Average NDSI for snow covered areas
- - Percentage of Snow/Ice: Mask & CHar with temporal evolution
+ - Percentage of Snow/Ice: Mask & Chart with temporal evolution
  - Clip NDSI to snow/ice covered areas
  - Export RGB/NDSIs as GeoTIFF for post-processing